 An employee or union representative must discuss the grievance with the employee’s immediate supervisor within fourteen calendar days of when the grievant or the union first learned, or may reasonably have been expected to learn, of its cause.
 The date of this discussion is the Informal Step A filing date.

 If you are on probation, you are going to receive a 30, 60 and 80-day evaluation from your supervisor or manager.
 More than likely, you will not have a steward or OJI present when the evaluation is conducted.
 There are a couple of things you need to do, during those evaluation meetings.
 One is carefully listen to the evaluations and management’s reasoning behind them.
 Second, ask questions if you are not sure of or do not understand something.
 When the evaluation is complete, ask them to give you a copy of the evaluation immediately (not next week or later that day).
 If you are able to take notes during the evaluation, please do so, otherwise, when the meeting is over, write down everything you can recall while it is still fresh in your mind.
 Last thing, please inform the steward about your evaluation whether it’s good, bad or indifferent.
 They need to know and can provide guidance to help you if necessary before it’s too late.

-Attached is current carrier/route listing for the entire city as of 1/31/2017.
-When reading the listing for your station, please be mindful of the color codes and their meaning.
+When reading the route carrier listing for your station, please be mindful of the color codes and their meaning.
 They are as follows:

 Red & Yellow – The routes had no successful bidder this past bid cycle and will become a residual vacancy if no one is forced bid onto a route.